 After you have entered which columns you want to display go to the Filters tab.
 Click the Add Filter button.
 A new Filter will be created.
 At this point click the Add Column button and select Application > Name.
 Choose the starts with comparison and enter Java(TM) 6 in the field.
 Click Add Column and choose Application > Version.
 Choose the version lower than comparison and type in 6.0.310.

 Click the Run Report icon and (assuming you have computers that meet these filter criteria) you should see a window which looks something like the image below.
-In order to save your new report you must be running PDQ Inventory in Pro Mode.
+In order to save your new report you must be running PDQ Inventory.